-- Location of the equipment must be such as to: - Ensure safe operation - Facilitate repair - Protect against vibration, moisture, temperature, excessive current/voltage - Minimize water intrusion from windows broken by heavy seas - Located at the operating station - A satellite communication system is an acceptable substitute for 2 - 27.5 MHz radios. - Digital cellular phones may not substitute radios that operate in the 2 - 27.5 MHz range.
+- Location of the equipment must be such as to: - Ensure safe operation - Facilitate repair - Protect against vibration, moisture, temperature, excessive current/voltage - Minimize water intrusion from windows broken by heavy seas - Located at the operating station - A satellite communication system is an acceptable substitute for 2 - 27.5 MHz radios. - Cellular phones may substitute radios that operate in the 2 - 27.5 MHz range if their service and performance can be verified for the desired route (check with local Sector or District CFVS Coordinator).

-- A cellular phone may NOT substitute a VHF-FM radio. - Handheld VHF-FM radios with a built-in battery do not meet emergency source of power equivalency due to their limited range of service. - The Coast Guard no longer monitors 2182 KHz.
-Verify the vessel's SSB can tune into 4125 KHz.
+- A cellular phone may NOT substitute a VHF-FM radio. - Handheld VHF-FM radios with a built-in battery do not meet emergency source of power equivalency due to their limited range of service. - Verify the acceptability of new communications technologies with the District CFVS Coordinator.

-BILGE PUMPS, PIPING & DEWATERING
+BILGE PUMPS, PIPING & DEWATERING 46 CFR 28.255